Evs91/truthbrush-refined-again/README.md

 # truthbrush
 Truthbrush is an API client for Truth Social.
 Truthbrush is built and maintained by the [Stanford Internet Observatory](https://io.stanford.edu).
-This is a fork and refined version made by @Kirisame-Official in order to cope with the flooding posts posted by Donald Trump.
-Feel free to enjoy!

 ## Installation